 So why is page one of Google such a coveted spot?
 When your content ranks high, it gets more traffic.

 The readers visiting your content are also coming in with high intent.
 They’ve just searched the specific topic of your article, so you’ve got a better chance of influencing them — whether you want them to click a specific link, download an ebook or subscribe to a newsletter or online course.

 Ranking on Google is also a great way to boost your brand awareness and establish yourself as an authoritative figure in your niche.
 Basically, it’s free advertising.

-An SEO mini-dictionary for writers: The terms you need to know
+An SEO writing mini-dictionary: The terms you need to know

 Want to give this whole SEO thing a shot?